 An aging population presents many challenges and among them is caring for people living with Alzheimer's or other dementias.
-An estimated 5.5 million Americans of all ages are living with Alzheimer's dementia in 2017.
-This number includes an estimated 5.3 million people age 65 and older and approximately 200,000 individuals under age 65.
-By 2050 this number could rise as high as 16 million (Alzheimer's Association, 2017 Facts and Figures).
+An estimated 6.2 million Americans age 65 and older are living with Alzheimer's dementia in 2021.
+Seventy-two percent are age 75 or older.
+By 2050 this number could rise as high as 13 million (Alzheimer's Association, 2021 Facts and Figures).
 At some point in their lives, one in three older Americans will deal with dementia in some capacity.

-With the growing prevalence of Alzheimer's disease and the swelling population of LGBT older adults, we place a high priority on examining the intersections of Alzheimer's disease, sexual orientation, and gender identity and expression.
+With the growing prevalence of Alzheimer's disease and the swelling population of LGBT older adults, we place a high priority on examining the intersections of Alzheimer's disease, sexual orientation, and gender identity and expression. ??